Guidelines for journalists working with images

 - Be careful when filming an incident or a subject when you are not culturally familiar with the background and circumstances; what may seem shocking to you may only reflect one element of a complex story.

 - Don’t crop or edit beyond what is technically necessary to display the image; you could distort more than the picture – you will know instinctively when you have crossed the line between editing and manipulation.

-- Never stage-manage a shoot to hype up the story; your job is to report through images what has actually happened.
+- Never stage-manage a shoot to hype up the story; your job is to report what has actually happened.

 - Check this site’s editorial guidelines on accuracy.

 - Be careful when filming topics about which you are passionately concerned; you could lose your objectivity and do more harm than good.